* German auto industry accused of collusion

-A VW spokesman confirmed an extraordinary supervisory board meeting would be held on Wednesday but declined to give details.
+A VW spokesman confirmed an extraordinary supervisory board meeting would be held on Wednesday, but declined to give further details.

 Exane BNP Paribas automotive analyst Stuart Pearson said little was known about the allegations, but no signs had emerged about fixing prices charged to consumers.

 "More ugly details could yet emerge, leaving German manufacturers - and the EU auto sector - still firmly in the sin bin for now," he added.